ongov/Digital-Service-Standard/README.md

 At a minimum:

-* explain the service and what it does
+* explain the service including who it is for, how it works and how to use it
 * show that the majority of users are succeeding the first time they try to use it
 * explain the frequency you will use research, testing and analytics to make regular improvements to